BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/elasticsearch-view-api.md

   @link:[index settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html#create-index-settings){
   open=new } for the underlying Elasticsearch index.
 Default settings are applied, if not specified.
-- `{sourceAsText}`: Boolean - If true, the resource's payload will be stored in the ElasticSearch document as a single escaped string value of the key `_original_source`.
+- `{sourceAsText}`: Boolean - If true, the resource's payload will be stored in the ElasticSearch document as a single escaped string value under the key `_original_source`.
 If false, the resource's payload will be stored normally in the ElasticSearch document.
 The default value is `false`.
 - `{includeMetadata}`: Boolean - If true, the resource's nexus metadata (`_constrainedBy`, `_deprecated`, ...) will be
   stored in the ElasticSearch document.
 Otherwise it won't.
 The default value is `false`.
 - `{includeDeprecated}`: Boolean - If true, deprecated resources are also indexed.
 The default value is `false`.
 - `{someid}`: Iri - The @id value for this view.
-- `permission`: String(Optional) - permission required to query this view.
+- `{permission}`: String(Optional) - permission required to query this view.
 Defaults to `views/query`.

 ### Example